cartonmarkup/cssCarton/README.md

 # I am a Pattern, I am a Framework
 If you take a look at the cssCartons source code you will notice that this framework is – let's say – clean and lean.
 I personally like that very much in any project.
-If you know a little about css it will be easy for you to figure out how the different the different parts of this framework really work.
+If you know a little about css it will be easy for you to figure out how the different parts of this framework really work.
 In Turn, you will notice that cssCarton is more like a css pattern than a tricky css hack.
 But even if it's clean and simple source code isn't that big a deal for you, cssCarton still provides a reliable base for all kind of page layouts you might come up with.